What it is

 links, checks tone, formats for external readers."

-- /newsletter — "Converts vault writing to HTML email format."
+- /newsletter: "Converts vault writing to a send-ready draft."

 references, timeline, deliverables."